COVID’s Impact on Travel to Japan

 How is this relevant to international travellers?

-Why hasn’t Japan enforced a lock-down?
+Why didn’t Japan enforce a lock-down?

 In response to the spread of COVID-19 in Japan, the national government revised an existing law – the Act on Special Measures Against Swine Influenza – in order to define and make state of emergency declarations; first applied to Hokkaido, followed by Tokyo and a small number of prefectures before eventually being extended to the entire country on Apr.
 16 2020.

 Originally designed in response to swine flu, the law provides guidance for which business and facilities should be requested to close but does not include powers to enforce closures – as it was not considered necessary when the law was first drafted in response to swine flu.
 As such, the current law does not provide the government with the power to forcibly shut businesses and facilities.
-Nor is there provision to punish those who ignore requests to close, stay at home, etc.
+Nor is there provision to punish those who ignore requests to close, stay at home, etc. As result, Japan has never been in forced lock-down.
+Instead, the country focused on enacting “states of emergencies” and “quasi-states of emergencies” to keep the population safe.

-6 / TIMELINE OF COVID-19 IN JAPAN
+TIMELINE OF COVID-19 IN JAPAN

 October 3 2022: COVID-19 cases continue to fall around Japan.
 On Saturday, October 1, 35,644 cases were reported across the country – a drop of around 3,600 cases from the week before.
 The continued decrease in cases comes with just over one week until the international border is effectively set to open to ‘visa-free’ eligible passport holders on October 11.